dwy2002/AOSP-github-initiator/README.md

 1. Do repo init+sync for Google official AOSP (refer to prerequisites, step 1)
 2. Run **java -jar AOSP-github-initiator.jar delete ...** (not necessary for the first time)
 3. Run **java -jar AOSP-github-initiator.jar add ...** (after this step, you could see all the projects are created in your organization and a new default.xml is generated in dest_path/.repo/manifests/)
-4. Run **java -jar AOSP-github-initiator.jar update-remote...** (after this step, you could see there is a new remote tag is created in any of your Android project, eg. build/make/.git/config
+4. Run **java -jar AOSP-github-initiator.jar update-remote...** (after this step, you could see there is a new remote tag created in any of your Android project, eg. build/make/.git/config

 ```
 [core]